microsoft/nni/docs/en_US/Compressor/CustomizeCompressor.md

-# Customize A New Compression Algorithm
+# Customize New Compression Algorithm

 ```eval_rst
 .. contents::
 ```

-To simplify writing a new compression algorithm, we design programming interfaces which are simple but flexible enough.
-There are interfaces for pruning and quantization respectively.
+In order to simplify the process of writing new compression algorithms, we have designed simple and flexible programming interface, which covers pruning and quantization.
 Below, we first demonstrate how to customize a new pruning algorithm and then demonstrate how to customize a new quantization algorithm.

-To better demonstrate how to customize a new pruning/quantization algorithm, it is necessary for users to first understand the framework for supporting various pruning algorithms in NNI.
+**Important Note** To better understand how to customize new pruning/quantization algorithms, users should first understand the framework that supports various pruning algorithms in NNI.
 Reference [Framework overview of model compression](https://nni.readthedocs.io/en/latest/Compressor/Framework.html)

 ## Customize a new pruning algorithm